top of page

 UFC 236 is remembered as a double-header of extraordinary quality, and specifically as the night Adesanya vs. Gastelum announced that the middleweight division had found its next era.
 The fight is cited by many as one of the five best MW title fights in the promotion’s history, and Gastelum’s performance remains his career peak.
 Adesanya’s emotional post-fight interview — after a fight in which he had absorbed the best Gastelum could bring and still won — was the kind of vulnerability rarely seen from a fighter in the immediate post-victory moment.

-Holloway vs. Poirier 2 is the most competitive fight Holloway had as a champion and the one that revealed the limits of his body at 155 lbs.
-It set up the unification with Khabib, which Holloway lost at UFC 240 (interim), and also the trilogy with Poirier years later.
+Holloway vs. Poirier 2 was the most competitive fight Holloway had had as a champion and the one that revealed the limits of his body at 155 lbs.
+Holloway returned to FW and successfully defended at UFC 240 against Frankie Edgar.
+Poirier went on to face Khabib for the undisputed LW title at UFC 242, where Khabib won by submission in the third round.
 UFC 236 belongs among the finest Atlanta cards and the finest double-title-fight events in UFC history.
 For the full 2019 arc see UFC 235.

 Frequently Asked Questions